ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-1/ex_0-tecbrakesqueal.rst

 Two common theories describe brake-squeal phenomena:

-* *Stick-Slip Theory* -- The self-excited
+* *Stick-slip theory* -- The self-excited
   vibration of a brake system occurs when the static coefficient of friction is greater than the sliding coefficient of friction.
-Variable friction forces introduce energy into the system which is not properly dissipated during the squealing event, resulting in large vibrations.
+Variable friction forces introduce energy into the system.
+This energy is not properly dissipated during the squealing event, resulting in large vibrations.
-* *Mode-Coupling Theory* -- When two similar characteristic modes couple with each other, instability is introduced to the braking system.
+* *Mode-coupling theory* -- When two similar characteristic modes couple with each other, instability is introduced to the braking system.
 This instability is caused primarily by improperly selected geometric parameters.

 Both theories attribute brake squeal to variable friction forces at the disc-pad interface.

 Brake noise is generally categorized as follows:

 * Low-frequency noise -- An example of a low-frequency noise is the "groaning" noise which occurs in the frequency range between 100 and 1000 Hz.
-Any noise having a frequency above 1000 Hz is considered a squeal.
+Any noise having a frequency greater than 1000 Hz is considered a squeal.
 * Low-frequency squeal -- A result of mode coupling occurring between the out-of-plane modes of the rotor and the bending modes of the brake pad.